"C IS FOR COOKIE. COOKIE."

 Shucks, the second half is really good too.
 "Wrong Side of the Road" is a little sluggish as an immediate follower to "$29.00," but it's still a decent enough jazz blues number.
 "Whistlin' Past the Graveyard" is great boogie rock (driven by a great sax riff) with really great singing, "Kentucky Avenue" is piano balladry with some REALLY great lyrics (such as these: "Then we'll spit on Ronnie Arnold / And flip him the bird / And slash the tires on the school bus / Now don't say a word / I'll take a rusty nail / And scratch your initials on my arm / And I'll show you how to sneak up / On the roof of the drugstore"), "A Sweet Little Bullet from a Pretty Blue Gun" is a slow bluesy/jazzy rant (that seems to be about somebody picking up a hooker from the rain to shoot them), and the title track is a full-fledged electric guitar-driven emotionally-charged ballad (with great use of Tom slipping in and out from his growl to something gentler).
 Maybe these songs veer a little heavier towards interesting lyrics than interesting music (though "Graveyard" and the title track sure do pretty well in the latter department), but they're really enjoyable regardless of why.

 I'm somewhat tempted to raise the grade out of deference to how vivid and startling a lot of the lyrics are, but they're not quite enough to keep me from fading a bit near the end, so I'll keep it where it is.
 It might be a clear step below Closing Time and Small Change, but it's a remarkable album nonetheless, and if I could say that there's one Waits album that doesn't quite get the good press it deserves, it would probably be this one.
-Anybody interested in how Waits morphed from the Small Change guy to the Rain Dogs guy needs to hear this.
+Anybody interested in how Waits morphed from the Small Change guy into the Rain Dogs guy needs to hear this.

 Best song: Heartattack And Vine or Jersey Girl